shukfanchung/shukfanchung/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on many personal projects
+- 🔭 I’m currently working on how to be a better programmer
-- 🌱 I’m currently learning about GitHub
+- 🌱 I’m currently learning about life....
 -
 <!--
 **shukfanchung/shukfanchung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.